How To Place An Image In Text With Photoshop 2026

 Step 13: Resize And Reposition The Text

-When you're done, press Enter (Win) / Return (Mac) to accept the transformation and exit out of Free Transform:
+Press Enter (Win) / Return (Mac) to accept the transformation.

 Step 14: Add A Drop Shadow (Optional)